Call for same-day service: (310) 487-2580

 • 2BR or bigger – $34,950

-• 6 months after tenants complained of health and safety issue, harassment, or discrimination
+• The rent increase occurs within six months after tenants have complained about health and safety issues, harassment, or discrimination.

-• the rent increase is during a price gouging protection period
+• The rent increase happens during a price gouging protection period.

-This will impact all residential units, including single family homes and condos.
+These rules will apply to all residential units, including single-family homes and condominiums.

-Landlords will no longer be able to reject a tenant due to their ‘housing status’.
-That includes being homeless, living in temporary hosing, a voucher program, transitional housing, temporary housing, or shelters.
-That also includes ‘gaps in housing history’.
+Landlords will no longer be allowed to reject tenants based on their housing status.”
+This includes being homeless, living in temporary housing, participating in a voucher program, residing in transitional housing, or staying in shelters.
+It also includes rejecting tenants due to gaps in housing history.

 Avi Sinai Avi Sinai started to practice law in 2011, focusing on business and real estate transactions.
 The driving force behind the firm’s success is a relentless pursuit creating value for our clients.
 Our core belief is that clients deserve a positive return on their legal fees.
 Avi successfully represented clients in litigation, multiple trials, countless mediations, and administrative hearings.